drjackyl/DJiRData/README.md

 * All data listed in the table under "Supported Data".
 * JSON-data available on the website.
+* Usability of the package on other platforms than Apple, gating types, which require NSFoundation to be present.

 ## Breaking Changes

+### &lt; v0.3

+The test-resources (DJiRDataTestResources) for testing decoding of real data have been removed, because they exposed member-data, like real names and customer-IDs, wich are otherwise only visible to members.

+Hence, the respective unit-tests have been removed as well.
+I now set this up locally on my machine, where I run the tests.

 ### v0.1 to v0.2